VSI OpenVMS x86-64 V9.2-3

 2.1.1.
 VSI OpenVMS Does Not Support Thin-Provisioned Volumes on Any Architecture

 VSI OpenVMS does not support thin-provisioned volumes on any hypervisor.
-Attempting to use thin-provisioned virtual disks may result in loss or corruption of data on the device.
+Using thin-provisioned disks has not been tested, and may result in poor performance due to fragmentation, system crashes (if there is no space to extend the disk image), and loss/corruption of data on the device.
 VSI currently has no plans to add thin provisioning support on any hypervisor.

 When creating new virtual volumes for VSI OpenVMS, do not enable thin provisioning, even if the hypervisor that you are using supports it.

-For information on changing the provisioning of a virtual disk, refer to VMware documentation.
+For information on changing the provisioning of a virtual disk, refer to the hypervisor documentation.

 If you have any further questions, please contact VSI support via .